ST10489984/ST10489984_assignment1/README.md

 # ST10489984
 ## Assignment 1

 An app that'll help give suggestions on what to eat at different times of day, based on whether you would like something heavy or light.
-There a total of 30 suggestions to choose from.
+There are a total of 30 suggestions to choose from.

 ## Features